tedhudek/sandbox/eight-essential-tips.md

 7. Say yes.
 Seize opportunities, don't wait to work to be assigned to you, stand up and grab opportunities.
 Cultivate a growth mindset.
 At Microsoft, we embrace growth mindset in a big way.
 One of the most powerful things we've been able to do as a result is release Windows once every six months, and get Insider builds out even faster.
 This is one of the biggest products on Earth.
 Long ago when we went from Windows XP to Windows Vista, it took five years!
 So from a fixed mindset, it seemed impossible, but we retooled our engineering systems from top to bottom and we made it happen because that's what our customers expect.
 Because we said yes to this opportunity, we can now get new features and updates out much faster to delight our customers and enable new business opportunities.

+A tiny but mighty bonus tip: Give praise.
+This only takes a couple minutes, but it's incredible how many people don't do it.
+Try it and you will discover the highest benefit to cost ratio you'll ever see.
+For example, we thank people for every pull request we receive.

 checkboxes slide?

 Let's review what she did.
 At the very beginning, she said yes to a challenging assignment.
 She asked for info.
 She listened to the response.
 She started with minimal content and collaborated.
 She owned her content, making final decisions.
 She taught herself a tool to be more efficient.
 She thanked her colleagues.
 And at the end, she found herself ready to say yes to the next project.
 <!--need a step-by-step circular diagram here-->